-Children have a morning in their new class the term before they move into their new class.
+Children have a morning in their new class the term before they move into their new class. transition.

-SENCO will liaise with Secondary School to ensure all information is shared before transition.
 Extra visits can be arranged if required.

 10 The SEND qualifications of, and SEND training attended by, our staff

 SENCo trained in the National Award for SEN.